johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Where do packets get dropped? {#wheredropped}
 =============================
-Understanding where packets are discarded in a network device packets is essential for interpreting discard signals and determining appropriate mitigation actions.
-This appendix provides an example device architecture and maps common discard locations to the classification schema defined in this document.

-{{ex-drop}} depicts an example of where and why packets may be discarded in a typical single-ASIC, shared-buffered type device.
+Understanding where packets are discarded in a network device is essential for interpreting discard signals and determining appropriate mitigation actions.  {{ex-drop}} depicts an example of where and why packets may be discarded in a typical single-ASIC, shared-buffered type device.
 While actual device architectures vary, this example illustrates common processing stages where packets may be dropped.

 ~~~~~~~~~~

 Packets ingress on the left and egress on the right:

                                                       +----------+
                                                       |          |
                                                       |  CPU     |